NinaNorby/NinaNorby/README.md

 My name is Nina and I'm studying at Nackademin to become a Frontend Developer :)

-🌈This is my and my classmate's(@Chen44A) project when we were tasked with creating a website using only HTML and CSS. https://github.com/Chen44A/Examinerande-projektarbete.git
+🌈"This project is the result of collaboration between me and my classmate, @Chen44A, where we were assigned the task of creating a website using only HTML and CSS."

+https://github.com/Chen44A/Examinerande-projektarbete.git
 _________________________________________________________________________________________________________________________